antrika02/finance_assistant/README.md

 The application can be deployed on any platform supporting FastAPI, including Render, Railway, Fly.io, Azure App Service, AWS Elastic Beanstalk, Google Cloud Run, and DigitalOcean App Platform.

+The application is designed to be cloud-agnostic and can be deployed to any platform supporting ASGI-based Python applications.

 **Deployment checklist**
 - [ ] Environment variables configured
 - [ ] PostgreSQL database available